josiemundi/knative-eventing-blockchain-demo/README.md

 - A Kubernetes cluster (a single node cluster running on Docker desktop is fine and is used to build this example)
 - kubectl
 - Istio installed (or another Gateway provider such as Gloo).
-You will need cluster local gateway set up.
+You will need cluster local gateway set up (instructions can be found at [this](https://knative.dev/docs/install/installing-istio/) link).
 - Knative installed as per [this](https://knative.dev/docs/install/any-kubernetes-cluster/) documentation.

 ## Installing Knative